-- 4.5 In recent times the vision for the Riverside Walk has expanded and it is the aim of the River Wensum Strategy Partnership, and that of the Greater Norwich Growth Board, to connect the walk out to Whitlingham Country Park.
+4.5 In recent times the vision for the Riverside Walk has expanded and it is the aim of the River Wensum Strategy Partnership, and that of the Greater Norwich Growth Board, to connect the walk out to Whitlingham Country Park.
 Although this is a strategically important link, its delivery timescale is less certain as it is dependent on major infrastructure investment.
-Norwich City Council is exploring funding and delivery options for this key link. - 4.6 The Riverside Walk from the city centre out to east Norwich is the busiest part of the walkway within the city boundary.
+Norwich City Council is exploring funding and delivery options for this key link.

+4.6 The Riverside Walk from the city centre out to east Norwich is the busiest part of the walkway within the city boundary.
 There is potential to provide greater benefit to residents and visitors in this area through linking to the Norfolk Trails network more effectively, which could in turn enhance the local green infrastructure network and support population growth.
-The completion of missing stretches of Riverside Walk from New Mills to Trowse Swing Bridge is therefore a key objective of the strategy reflected in policy 2, and is considered to be deliverable within the strategy period.
-Completion of another missing section of Riverside Walk upstream of New Mills, near Sweetbriar Road, is also highlighted below; this may be deliverable in the strategy period subject to feasibility.
+The completion of missing stretches of Riverside Walk from New Mills to Trowse Swing Bridge is therefore a key objective of the strategy reflected in policy 2, with the priority being completion of the 'missing link' in the vicinity of the Playhouse which is considered to be deliverable within the strategy period.
+Completion of the Fye Bridge to Whitefriars Bridge missing link is highlighted as a longer term aspiration.
+The missing section of Riverside Walk upstream of New Mills, near Sweetbriar Road, is also highlighted below; this may be deliverable in the strategy period subject to feasibility.
 Given its strategic importance the policy also refers to the aspiration to facilitate the connection to Whitlingham Country Park.